dogdoglization/node-jsso-server/README.md

 ## installation
 1. install the latest version of [node.js](http://nodejs.org/) (v0.1017+)
-2. install all the required modules (see the perious section)
+2. install all the required modules (see the previous section)
 3. download the source code of this repository by clicking the "Download ZIP" button at the right of the page
 ![alt text](https://raw.github.com/dogdoglization/node-jsso-server/master/readme_resource/how_to_download.png "How to download GitHub repository")
 4. extract the zip file, there should be an "index.js" file in the root folder